luau-lang/luau/docs/typecheck.md

 Roblox supports a rich set of classes and data types, [documented here](https://developer.roblox.com/en-us/api-reference).
 All of them are readily available for the type checker to use by their name (e.g. `Part` or `RaycastResult`).

+When one type inherits from another type, the type checker models this relationship and allows to cast a subclass to the parent class implicitly, so you can pass a `Part` to a function that expects an `Instance`.

 Additionally, we can automatically deduce what calls like `Instance.new` and `game:GetService` are supposed to return:

 ```lua